How to Make Flyer Design Work in a Digital World

 Digital Flyer Performance Indicators

-Digital metrics provide richer data for optimisation, with A/B testing opportunities for continuous improvement.
+Digital metrics provide richer data for optimisation, with opportunities for A/B testing to drive continuous improvement.

 Real Estate Flyer Templates: A Special Case Study